LGV Bordeaux–Toulouse: Features

 Short term plans do not include a bypass of the Bordeaux area; TGVs providing the Paris-Toulouse service would go through the Bordeaux St-Jean station.
 The line would begin Southwest of Bordeaux at Hourcade and rejoin the existing network Northwest of Toulouse at St-Jory.
 The Bordeaux shunt project (Libourne-La Réole) seems somewhat incompatible with the common section option.

 Line speed will be 320 km/h, enabling a journey time of 59 minutes between Bordeaux and Toulouse, and of 3:14 between Paris and Toulouse (3:07 without a stop at Bordeaux).

-Service is planned to begin around 2032, for a cost of approximately 7,5 billion Euro.
+Service is planned to begin around 2032, for a cost of approximately 10 to 14 billions euros.

 Progress

 The public inquiry into the project ended 25 November 2005.
 This revealed: